 Band-aid joint treatments were historically the only choice available to designers and therefore were widely specified in years past.
-The existence of a place in the market for a purpose-designed plaza-deck joint system like MIGUTAN is the direct consequence of owners' having to spend a fortune replacing failed "buried band-aid" and looped membrane materials.
+The existence of a place in the market for a purpose-designed parking-deck joint system is the direct consequence of owners' having to spend a fortune replacing failed "buried band-aid" and looped membrane materials.